smoothzz/terraform-kind/README.md

 A bootstrap to bring up a lab environment for playing and testing kubernetes.

 What's needed?
-- For now the only supported CRI is Docker
 - Terraform installed
 - Helm installed
+- Docker installed
+- Kubectl

 How To:
 - Git clone this repo